BBC Radio 2: "The Nation's Favourite" – 1996 onwards

 During 2018, Radio 2 had numerous presenter reshuffles.
 In May, drivetime host Simon Mayo was joined by evening DJ Jo Whiley in a new format.
-The move proved unpopular with listeners, and by October 2018, Mayo announced his intention to leave the station, later adding that this was so he could help launch the new classical music radio station Scala Radio in March 2019, and would continue his Radio 5 Live film review programme.
+The move proved unpopular with listeners, and by October 2018, Mayo announced his intention to leave the station, later adding that this was so he could help launch the new classical music radio station Scala Radio in March 2019, and would continue his BBC Radio 5 Live film review programme.
 Mayo and Whiley's last show together was broadcast on 20 December 2018, while Whiley moved back to her evening slot, with Mayo's final show on Radio 2 broadcast on 21 December.
 Sara Cox was later announced as the new drivetime host, starting on 14 January 2019.

 In September 2018, Chris Evans announced that he was leaving The Radio 2 Breakfast Show to join Virgin Radio.
 He was replaced by former Radio 1 Breakfast DJ Zoe Ball on 14 January 2019.

-Between 26 and 29 September 2019, Radio 2 broadcast a pop-up DAB station called Radio 2 Beatles to celebrate the 50th anniversary of the release of Abbey Road.
+Between 26 and 29 September 2019, Radio 2 broadcast a pop-up DAB station called BBC Radio 2 Beatles to celebrate the 50th anniversary of the release of Abbey Road.

 In 2022, the station announced that their annual music festival Radio 2 Live in Hyde Park would not be returning to London's Hyde Park in 2022, but would take place over two days at Temple Newsam Park in Leeds, with acts such as Kaiser Chiefs, Simple Minds and the station's Kitchen Disco presenter Sophie Ellis-Bextor appearing, but it was cancelled due to the death and state funeral of Elizabeth II.
 The following year, it was announced that Radio 2 in the Park would place in Leicester's Victoria Park, headlined by Kylie Minogue, and featuring Bananarama, Rick Astley, Sam Ryder, James Blunt and Tears for Fears.

 Also in 2022, Steve Wright announced that he was to be stepping down from hosting his afternoon show after 23 years.
 Scott Mills was to replace him, although Wright was to continue hosting his long running Sunday Love Songs show and would also host some special programmes for the station.
 In late 2023 he was announced as the new host of Pick of the Pops on Saturday afternoons.

-On 7 February 2024, the BBC announced plans to launch a new Radio 2 spin-off station on DAB and online via BBC Sounds.
+On 7 February 2024, the BBC announced plans to launch a spin-off station on DAB and online via BBC Sounds.
 The Radio 2 spin-off would focus on music from the 1950s, 60s and 70s in a bid to entice some of the station's former listeners back.
 On 10 April 2025 Ofcom provisionally indicated that it would reject these plans, saying the proposed station "would create a significant adverse impact on fair and effective competition" with "particular significance on the independent Boom Radio". and Ofcom confirmed on 2 July 2025 that the BBC would not be allowed to launch this station.